-Levies are long-standing pillars within Victoria College’s extra-curricular community; they are student groups who have each come to address particular interests and provide relevant services at Vic.
-There are currently eleven levies, and they each receive a pre-determined amount of student fees directly from Victorians.
+Levies are student groups who have each come to address particular needs and provide crucial services at Vic, cementing them as permanent staples of our community.
+Unlike clubs, all levies receive a pre-determined amount of student fees each year, making them financially and operationally independent from VUSAC.

-For more info, feel free to e-mail the Vice-President Student Organizations at email@example.com.
+For more information, please email the Vice-President Student Organizations at email@example.com

 Acta Victoriana is Victoria University's student run literary journal.
 It also happens to be the longest running university student publication in Canada!
 It dates back to May 1878 and, as such, has a long and rich history (which you can read up on on their website).
 There are two editions of the journal released annually, and free copies are available at EJ Pratt Library.